-- Make mango habanero cream.
-Put all ingredients (except extra 1/4 cup salsa) into a blender and puree until smooth.
-Add in extra 1/4 cup and pulse in for a chunky addition.
+Put all ingredients (except 1/4 cup salsa) into a blender and puree until smooth.
+Add in the extra 1/4 cup and pulse in for a chunky addition.

 - Once farro is done cooking, add to food processor and pulse until chopped a bit.

-- Add beans, potato, salsa, and cornmeal/brown rice flour and pulse again until chunky.
+Add beans, potato, salsa, and cornmeal/brown rice flour and pulse again until chunky.
 You don’t want this too pureed or it will turn into a dip.
-LOL

 - Transfer to a mixing bowl, taste and add salt if needed.
 Mix salt in using your hands.

-- Put mixture into the fridge for at least 20 minutes, an hour is best.
-Making this the night before and letting it sit is best.
+Put mixture into the fridge for at least 20 minutes, an hour is best.
+Making this the night before and letting it sit is even better.
 This helps all flavors marinate and combine into a more flavorful burger.

-- Once mixture is ready, make into 4 patties.
+Once mixture is ready, shape into 4 patties.
 Using an indoor or outdoor grill on medium high, grill on each side for 20 minutes.
-You can also bake these on parchment lined cookie sheet on 375 for 15-20 minutes on each side.
+You can also bake these on parchment lined cookie sheet on 375°F (190°C) for 15-20 minutes on each side.

 - Build burgers with all preferred toppings.
 All of them are highly recommended for the optimum summer burger!